 Looking down on a seedling this first true leaf is the leaf that first forms in the middle.

 Remember the vine grows opposite this first true leaf.

 Care should be taken to not shock the plant at this stage.

-Shock to plants can occur from rough handling or more commonly a drastic change in temperature.
+Shock to plants can occur from rough handling or more commonly a drastic change in temperature and environment.